asimihsan/onlinejudge/README.md

     -   Put HTTP server in LXC container.
     -   Will not run outside LXC container and do on every run clone/start/stop/destroy LXC container (measure latency)
         -   Around 5 seconds, too high
+-   Defer gzip'ing of responses to nginx, let runner focus on running.

 ## Snippets